Poz Personals Tips

 Vaginitis, a condition that often affects many females of all ages, can be sexually transmitted.
 It is can be caused by bacteria, a virus, or a parasite.
 Vaginitis that is caused by sexually transmitted bacteria is often called bacterial Vaginosis.
 Vaginitis can also be caused by non-sexual factors such as chemicals, perfume, soap, or poor hygiene.
 It must be properly treated to avoid complications.
 Treatment depends on the type of vaginitis that is diagnosed and is determined by a physician.

 All of these infections are quite common and can spread very quickly.
 The only way to know if a person has a sexually transmitted infection is with an FDA approved STD testing.

 Simple STD testing with a small sample of urine or blood can easily detect common bacteria and viruses that are transmitted between people during sexual activity.
-It is important that people get STD testing regularly.
-Certain untreated STD’s can lead to serious health complications including cancer, infertility, and death.
+People must get STD testing regularly.
+Certain untreated STDs can lead to serious health complications including cancer, infertility, and death.